amindeed/Pragmatic-Dev-Learning/raw_notes.md

 - At the end of each stage of the “Pragmatic Learning” program, we should get a working software prototype with reusable code.
 That would serve as a technical building block for larger projects.
 - Ideally, we should be building and enhancing one final software product, as we go through the “Pragmatic Learning” program.
 - It wasn't actually intentional, but now that I've noticed it, I'm glad that this project somehow embraces the "continuous delivery" approach..
+- How to make your web app work offline - https://news.ycombinator.com/item?id=22517162